Skip to content

 Consultation drop-in event

-The consultation event will take place as follows:
+The consultation event took place as follows:

-Date: Thursday 4th June 2025
+Date: Wednesday 4th June 2025

 Venue: Burntwood Memorial Community Association (The Institute), Rugeley Road, Burntwood, WS7 9BE